When you’re carrying a lot of heavy tools, having a good backpack can make work a lot easier.

 This tool backpack with laptop compartment is designed to be as rugged as possible while still minimizing weight.

-The Tech Pac LT is designed around its center panel, which provides structural rigidity as well as a place to store your tools, and the two-sided design gives you some
+The Tech Pac LT is designed around its center panel, which provides structural rigidity as well as a place to store your tools, and the two-sided design gives you some additional storage room.

 You can fit a laptop up to 15 inches large in this bag, and the base is injection-molded to make it waterproof.